calltelemetry/calltelemetry/kubernetes/README.md

 ### K3s Installation

-**K3s** is a lightweight Kubernetes distribution designed for easy installation and operation of Kuberenetes.
+**K3s** is a lightweight Kubernetes distribution designed for easy installation and operation of Kubernetes.

 #### Setting Up the Primary Node